TideGear/BoktaiSensor/README.md

 - See BATTERY MONITORING section for exact formula
 - Default 2.25 is calibrated for common hardware variance

-SCREEN SHOWS GARBAGE ON COLD BOOT:
-This was fixed in firmware.
-On cold boot (battery connect), the wake prompt should appear immediately.
-If you see garbage, update firmware.

 DEVICE WON'T WAKE FROM SLEEP:
 1. Press the button to show "Hold 3s to power on" prompt
 2. Hold for 3 full seconds while the prompt is displayed